Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth/KeypointLabeler.md

 The `state` entry has three possible values:
 * 0 - the keypoint either does not exist or is outside of the image's bounds
-* 1 - the keypoint exists inside of the image bounds but cannot be seen because the object is not visible at its location in the image
+* 1 - the keypoint is defined and inside of the image's bounds but cannot be seen because it is either occluded by another object or itself
-* 2 - the keypoint exists and the object is visible at its location
+* 2 - the keypoint exists and is visible at its location

 The annotation definition, captured by the Keypoint Labeler once in each dataset, describes points being captured and their skeletal connections.
 These are defined by the [Keypoint Template](#KeypointTemplate).
 ```